Canada police set to end siege of capital by protesters fighting COVID measures

 "It is absolutely shameful," he added.

-(Reporting by David Ljunggren, Steve Scherer and Julie Gordon Editing by Leslie Adler)
+(Reporting by David Ljunggren, Steve Scherer and Julie Gordon Editing by Leslie Adler and Chizu Nomiyama)

 ((david.ljunggren@tr.com; +1 647 480 7891;))